Baltic Centre for Contemporary Art

 At that time, an alternative nesting site was designed and constructed; ‘A Kittiwake Tower’.
 Efforts were actioned to encourage the Kittiwakes to nest there instead.
 Some of the Tyne Kittiwakes however really wanted to continue nesting on the old Flour Mill building and gradually dozens have returned and continued to nest.

-The location of the Kittiwake Tower was also changed, as it was considered by some to be too close to the new Art Gallery.
+The location of the Kittiwake Tower was also changed.
 Despite this new Tower, the Kittiwakes still returned to the Baltic building every year and in the present day over one-hundred pairs of Kittiwakes nest on the art gallery.
 Over the past decade the art gallery has become a major supporter for the Tyne Kittiwakes and it can be said they play a major role in helping to raise awareness for the local colony of red-listed breeding Kittiwakes.

 A viewing platform has been provided, and regular talks and events help showcase the Tyne Kittiwakes.